whitefusionhq/signalize/README.md

 ## Contributing

 Signalize is considered a direct port of the [original Signals JavaScript library](https://github.com/preactjs/signals).
-This means we are unlikely to accept any additional features other than what's provided by Signals.
+This means we are unlikely to accept any additional features other than what's provided by Signals (unless it's completely separate, like our `Signalize::Struct` add-on).
 If Signals adds new functionality in the future, we will endeavor to replicate it in Signalize.
 Furthermore, if there's some unwanted behavior in Signalize that's also present in Signals, we are unlikely to modify that behavior.

 However, if you're able to supply a bugfix or performance optimization which will help bring Signalize _more_ into alignment with its Signals counterpart, we will gladly accept your PR!